moritzschaefer/dachboden/README.md

 Each microcontroller is communicates with the Open Sound Control (OSC) protocol.
 The protocol is used so that the microcontroller can be controlled with the [QLC+](https://github.com/mcallegari/qlcplus "QLC+") program.
 After flashing and installing micropython, the microcontroller gets assigned a static IP from the Fritzbox.
-If the IP is known, [WEBREPL](https://github.com/micropython/webrepl "WEBREPL") can be used to access the microcontroller and a program can be transferred.
+If the IP is known, [WEBREPL](https://github.com/micropython/webrepl "WEBREPL") (Read-eval-print loop) can be used to access the microcontroller and a program can be transferred.

+The main program is called main and is started automatically after the restart.
+All files are located in the root folder.
+If the microcontroller outputs strange characters, either the baud rate is set incorrectly or a program is running and must be terminated with CTRL+C.

+If you are using Mac OS High Sierra, the [driver](https://github.com/esp8266/Arduino/issues/732 "driver") must be installed.

+### WebREPL

+Run

+    git submodule init && git submodule update

+to initialize the webrepl directory access.
+Use

+    python -m http.server

+in the webrepl dir to access webrepl

+REPL Password: incubator

 ### Ambiente
 The Ambience project is there to illuminate simple LED strips in the Dachboden.